 HasReach is a PR and content marketers dream.
 The product is currently in beta and invite only but will be opening up Spring 2015.

 October 2013 - Current

-Built a development team in Poland, architected a software product to bring new efficiency to IDNs, hospitals, and private clinics.
-Beta is shipping mid 2015.
+Architected a software product to bring new efficiency to IDNs, hospitals, and private clinics.
+Beta has launched.

 April 2014 - Current